How to Safely Return to Running After Having a Baby

 Make sure the shoe fits.
 Ensure your running shoes fit your postpartum feet, which may have enlarged.
 If your shoes still fit, make sure your shoes don’t have too many miles on them and provide plenty of support.
 If the soles are worn around the sides and on the treads, it’s time to get new ones.

 Get the right bra.
 Chances are your pre-pregnancy sports bra isn’t going to fit your postpartum chest.
 You need more support and room.
-Popular running bras with “mother runners” are the Motherhood Maternity racerback nursing bra and Lululemon’s Enlite bra for their support and comfort.
+Get my complete list of the best nursing sports bras.

-Up your iron.
-Cutting back calories while simultaneously upping mileage is a recipe for injury, says nutritionist Betsy Johnson.
-In order to be healthy and energized, new moms need to focus on eating the right foods, like those containing iron.
-In fact, one in five women is iron deficient.
-Focus on eating iron-rich foods like meats, fish, leafy greens, and chocolate.
+Eat well.
+Cutting back calories while simultaneously upping mileage is a recipe for injury.
+In order to be healthy and energized, new moms need to focus on eating the right foods including iron-rich foods like meats, fish, leafy greens, and chocolate.
+Breastfeeding mamas need to ensure they are eating enough (about 500 extra calories) including lots of protein and staying hydrated.
+Aim for about a half an ounce per pound of bodyweight.

 Sleep as much as possible.
 Make sure you get as much sleep as you can.
 Your body and mind are working overtime.
-Sleep experts recommend an extra minute of sleep per weekly mileage.
-So, if you run 20 miles a week, you need an extra 20 minutes a night to repair from the stress of running.
-Throw in caring and feeding a baby, and that number goes up.
 If you have an opportunity to rest, take it.
 It will help your body recover much faster!

 Summary